-When the pulp chamber becomes injured or infected or the nerve dies, sometimes the only way to save the tooth is to open the tooth, clean out the infection, and fill the tooth.
-We may place a crown on your tooth following a root canal to help support and protect the tooth as well as quickly restore it to full functionality.
+When the pulp chamber becomes injured or infected, or the nerve dies, sometimes the only way to save the tooth is to open it, clean out the infection, and fill the tooth.
+We may place a crown on your tooth following a root canal, specifically if the infection has rendered it weak.
+The dental crown supports and protects your tooth as well as restore it to full functionality.

-Before we proceed with your root canal therapy, we will make sure that you are completely numb so that you don’t feel a thing.
-Many people who require root canal therapy come to our office in pain, and a root canal will relieve that pain.
+Before we proceed with your root canal therapy, we will make sure that you are completely numb so that you don’t feel pain.
+Many people who require root canal therapy come to our office in pain, and a root canal relieves that pain.

 Some of the other signs that point to a damaged or infected root canal include:

 - An abscess (a pimple-like lesion) in the gums near the tooth

 - Swelling or pain in the gums near the tooth